-A “kicker” in poker is the 2nd characteristic to look at when determining rankings during a poker hand.
-(The first would be to simply determine the initial rank of a hand.)
+A “kicker” in poker is a side card that can break ties.
+It is the 2nd characteristic to look at when determining rankings during a poker hand.
+(The first would be to determine the initial rank of a hand.)

 Kickers do not help to form the rank of the hand itself.
 They are only used to help rank the following hands:

-If you had either of these hands, you’d already know the exact hand’s value and if you beat another hand of the same rank (like an “8-high straight” or a “King-high flush”).
+If you had either of these hands, you’d already know the exact hand’s value.
+You would know if you beat another hand of the same rank (like an “8-high straight” or a “King-high flush”).

 When to Use Kickers to Rank Poker Hands

 Here are a few examples of when to use Kickers to rank poker hands:

 Player 1’s hole cards are 66.
 Player 2 has 77.
 The board comes 7-6-3-2-K. In this case, both players have three-of-a-kind.

 Because 7’s are already of a higher ranking than 6’s, the kicker is irrelevant in determining whose hand is better.